lbacigal/startup/notes.md

     * I found this & I like how it looks so I'm gonna use it & change it for the community tab https://codepen.io/ramenhog/pen/MpORPa
     * I decided to make the footer static on every page
     * Community Tab is basically set up how I'd want it to look.
 I'm not sure how do embed public apis tho.
 Or how these images would come from people making them.
+    * I redid the whole layout for the editor page, whatever I was doing before wasn't working.
+I make a flex-container with one side being the image, the other with all the controls.